It sounds so sexy: Buy a vacation rental property to rent out for most of the year, and occasionally use it yourself just for fun.

-You can outsource this labor to a property manager if you like.
+You can outsource this labor to a property management company if you like.
 Or you can do it yourself, in which case you should pay yourself for it just as you would pay a property manager.
 It’s a labor expense regardless of who’s doing the labor, and you should account for it.

 5. Furnishing & Decorating

 Long-term landlords don’t have to furnish or decorate their units.
 Airbnb hosts do.

 That adds to your expenses, both initially and on an ongoing basis.
 Your guests will cause wear and tear on your furniture, and occasionally break the décor.
 So these costs need to be in your budget of expenses.

 Of course, no one says you have to buy brand new furniture or art.
 Your guests certainly don’t expect to be the first people to sit on the couch or sleep in the bed.
 Furniture is one of the many things you should always buy secondhand, especially in the context of vacation rental properties.

 You can even use some of your own furniture you’ve outgrown, giving it a second life.